orlevii/mlserving/docs/README.md

 <a name="web_frameworks"></a>
 ## Web Frameworks
 Currently, `falcon` is the only WebFramework implemented.

+Install mest with falcon: `pip install mest[falcon]`

-You can implement your own web-framework pass it as a parameter
+You can implement your own web-framework and pass it as a parameter

 ```python
 from mest import Mest